embodied-agent-interface/embodied-agent-interface/README.md

    -  ***Evaluate Results***

-      Make sure to download our results if you don't wnat to specify <path_to_responses>
+      Make sure to download our results if you don't want to specify <path_to_responses>

       ```bash
       python -m eagent_eval.utils.download_utils